-- a. preparation of a full consolidated statement of cash flows, or extracts from consolidated financial statements, or preparation of revised extracts from a draft consolidated statement of cash flows; and - b. mixed or single topic questions requiring extracts from single entity or consolidated financial statements (including from statement of cash flows) and/or explanation of financial reporting treatment with supporting calculations and/or calculations of specified figures.
+a. preparation of a full consolidated statement of cash flows; or b. a mixed or single topic question requiring extracts from single entity or consolidated financial statements (including from statement of cash flows) or preparation of a revised single entity statement of cash flows, and/or explanation of financial reporting treatment with supporting calculations and/or calculations of specified figures.